-Reduce the carbon footprint of "the drink in your hand” by 25 percent by 2020.
+Reduce the carbon footprint of "the drink in your hand” by 25 percent by 2020 against a 2010 baseline.

 Our business unit leaders and bottling partners have set draft reduction targets through 2020, and have been given the flexibility to look across our value chain to implement locally relevant programs designed to help meet their targets.
 To empower global managers to reach this goal, we have developed a Carbon Scenario Planner to assist in standardizing a forecast methodology for carbon in the system supply chain and to support regional target setting.

 In 2014, our business unit leaders utilized the Carbon Scenario Planner to evaluate a portfolio of carbon reduction interventions and develop initial annual reduction targets.
 The same year, we also entered an assurance readiness process with a third-party assurance provider to assess the program design and reporting processes related to the “drink in your hand” goal.

 We have since implemented a number of recommendations arising from this assessment.
 As part of our work to reduce our carbon footprint, we aim to reduce the greenhouse emissions of our distribution trucking fleet, the source of about 4 percent of our value chain emissions.
 Our global system’s fleet, which includes trucks operated by our Company and bottling partners, emitted an estimated 2.2 million metric tons of greenhouse gases in 2016, and we are making steady progress in reducing the emissions of our fleet.

 Though they currently compose a small portion of our fleet, we continue to add delivery trucks powered with a mix of alternative fuels, including electricity, natural gas, diesel electric and biodiesel.